Events

 * * * * * * * * * *

-Langaford Farm Butterfly Day with Megan Lowe (BCT) and Dr. Peter Beale
+Langaford Farm Butterfly Day with Megan Lowe (Butterfly Conservation Trust)

 Join us for a guided walk with butterfly experts through the lush damp meadows of Langaford farm in search of two of special species; the Marsh Fritillary butterfly and the Narrow-bordered Bee Hawk-moth.
 We will take a circular route learning about these species and their habitat requirements along the way, but of course we hope to see lots more wildlife too.